 “The Green New Deal is the call for an ambitious government-led mobilization to make the investments necessary to stop climate change and socio-economic inequalities” said Julian.
 “By making public investments in clean and renewable energy, housing retrofits, and electric vehicles, we can drastically reduce our carbon emissions while creating well-paying, unionized jobs.
 The Green New Deal is about saving our planet, while making sure that all Canadians, including the workers in carbon-heavy twilight industries are given good family-sustaining jobs as we transition into a new renewable and clean energy economy.”

-Julian’s Green New Deal motion specifies that a Green New Deal will respect agreements, treaties and meaningful reconciliation with First Nations, Métis, and Inuit peoples.
+Julian’s Green New Deal motion specifies that a Green New Deal will respect agreements, treaties and meaningful reconciliation with First Nations, Inuit and Métis.

 “We have a climate emergency in our country.
 Canadians are coping with floods, forest fires, killer heat-waves and massive storms – we are already living through catastrophic climate events.
 It has never been more urgent that we transition to a low-carbon economy,” said Julian.
 “At the same time, we have almost half of Canadians reporting they are $200 away from bankruptcy at the end of each month.
 We need a Green New Deal, because we won’t solve the climate crisis without ensuring the everyday Canadians benefit from the public investments a low-carbon economy will require.”